veeto

 Summary

-Senator Ochoa Bogh's legislation expands the authority of licensed vocational nurses (LVNs) to perform basic respiratory care services for students with exceptional needs under the supervision of credentialed school nurses.
-The measure modifies both the Business and Professions Code and Education Code to permit LVNs to conduct suctioning and other respiratory tasks within educational settings.
+Senator Ochoa Bogh's legislation expands the scope of respiratory care services that licensed vocational nurses may provide in California schools, authorizing them to perform suctioning and other basic respiratory tasks for students with exceptional needs under the supervision of credentialed school nurses.

 Key Dates